Whether you smoke or not, this tongue-in-cheek quiz will help you discover if you have a cigarette litter awareness problem.

 B) False.
 Cigarette butts turn public gardens into public ashtrays.

-6. Standing on the edge of the Grand Canyon or other natural wonder, your first reaction is:
+6. Standing on the edge of the Grand Canyon or other natural wonders, your first reaction is:

 A) What incredible beauty!